What is MRSA?

 - Avoid contact with other people’s wounds or bandages.

 - Keep your skin healthy, and avoid getting dry, cracked skin, especially during the winter.
-Healthy skin helps to keep staph/MRSA on the surface of your skin from causing an infection underneath your skin.
+Healthy skin helps to keep the staph on the surface of your skin from causing an infection underneath your skin.

-- See a doctor if you have any questions or an infection that does not improve.
+- Contact your doctor if you have a skin infection that does not improve.